Bree-Anna Burick Nov 11, 2025 6 min read

 Why Do We Celebrate Veteran’s Day?

-As of Veteran’s Day 2024, the US has been involved in 11 wars that were recognized by Congress.
-According to military records, 646,596 American troops have died in battle since the Civil War, while an additional 539,000 have died due to non-combat related causes.
+Throughout our nation’s history, the United States has been involved in multiple wars recognized by Congress.
+According to military records, more than 646,000 American troops have died in battle since the Civil War, while hundreds of thousands more have lost their lives to non-combat causes.

-It’s also reported that some 26 million Americans have served in the US military in some capacity.
-Those men and women are why we continue to observe Veteran’s Day.
-It’s a way of saying thank you to those who risked their lives, left their families, friends, and lives behind to defend our freedoms.
+It’s also reported that roughly 26 million Americans have served in the U.S. military in some capacity.
+Those men and women are the reason we continue to observe Veteran’s Day.
+It’s our collective way of saying thank you to those who risked their lives, left their families, and stepped away from everyday life to defend our freedoms.

-Regardless of any differences that we may have, the fact remains that we’re free to have those differences because of the millions of people who have donned the uniforms of the various branches of the US military and served our nation.
+Regardless of any differences we may have, the fact remains that we are free to have those differences because of the millions of people who have worn the uniforms of America’s armed forces and served our nation with courage and dedication.

 How Is Veteran’s Day Different Than Memorial Day?